snrnats/doc-centre/docfx_project/reports/by-carrier-service.md

     <img src="../images/reports/by-carrier-service-by-carrier.png"/>
 </a>

-Hover your mouse over the chart for more information.
+Hover your mouse over the chart to see how many consignments were shipped with each carrier service.

 <a href="../images/reports/by-carrier-service-by-carrier-highlight.png" target="_blank">
     <img src="../images/reports/by-carrier-service-by-carrier-highlight.png"/>